Intermittency and Dissipation Regularity in Turbulence: Proof of the main results

 \underline{\textsc{Step 0}}: Localization.

 Since we are working in a bounded time interval, we need to localize.
-By possibly multiplying $D$ by a smooth compactly supported function, we can think of $D$ as a distribution on the whole space $\R^{d+1}$ with compact support.
-The presence of an additional smooth multiplicative function does not affect the validity of \cref{P:quant moll est}.
-In particular, the localization of $D$ will satisfy the very same estimates \eqref{duality_norm_D_moll} on $\R^{d+1}$.
+Multiplying $D$ by a smooth compactly supported function, we can think of $D$ as a distribution on the whole space $\R^{d+1}$ with compact support.
+The presence of an additional smooth multiplicative function does not affect the validity of Proposition \ref{P:quant moll est}.
+In particular, the localization of $D$ satisfies the very same estimates on $\R^{d+1}$ without the restriction $\delta< \delta_0$.
+By duality, they read as